avineeth/gyan/02_core_java.md

 - An interface must be declared with the keyword interface.
 - Interface types can be used polymorphically

+## Interface changes in Java 8
+Java 8 allows the interfaces to have default and static methods.
+The reason we have default methods in interfaces is to allow the developers to add new methods to the interfaces without affecting the classes that implements these interfaces.

 ## final
 - final can be used to mark a variable "unchangeable"